In Beceten Formation

 The In Beceten Formation, also Beceten or Ibecten is a Coniacian to Santonian geologic formation in the Iullemmeden Basin of Niger.
-Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus.
+It has yielded a diverse fauna and some angiosperms.
+Among others, it has yielded polypterifoms, urodeles, anurans, and turtles.
+Dinosaur remains are among the other fossils that have been recovered from the formation, although none have yet been referred to a specific genus.
 The lithology primarily consists of clays, fine limestones and sandy clays.

 Fossil content

 The following fossils have been reported from the formation: